nborwankar/sproingg/README.md

 The goal is to work on vanilla CouchDB with some specific configuration for databases, some mandatory user(s), specific views and a CouchApp to embody all or large parts of it all (TBD).

-To separate CouchDB's being used as Sproingg endpoints from regular CouchDB's the only difference (experimental) is to run the CouchDB to listen on a special port 3939.

 How do you express the address of a Sproingg endpoint?
 ------------------------------------------------------